AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * "do not forget" **x3**

 Unfortunately, all libraries I've seen that provide futures for Swift finish here.
-We have [goals](#goals-for-new-approaches) to achieve, so we must move forward.
+We have [acceptance criteria](#acceptance-criteria-for-new-approaches) to achieve, so we must move forward.

 ***

-## Refactoring 2.2 - Futures and ExecutionContext
+## Refactoring 2.2.
+Futures and ExecutionContext
-I've been working on concurrency library [AsyncNinja](http://async.ninja/) to achieve these goals.
+I've been working on concurrency library [AsyncNinja](http://async.ninja/) to achieve these [acceptance criteria](#acceptance-criteria-for-new-approaches).
 So we'll explore solutions implemented there.
 But let's make a few assumptions before we explore this approach.

 ### Assumptions